Koverse/documentation/docs/source/usage/access_control.rst

 If we were to add 'Administrators' to the list of excepted groups for this second 'SHA hasher' masker we would again see the unprotected employee names.
 When there are one or more maskers applied to an field, the first masker that a user is not excluded from will take effect.
 This way data can be masked differently for different user groups, allowing for a wide variety of data protection policies to be enforced.

-It is important to note that while values are masked in search results and downloads from the Koverse UI and REST API, values of masked attributes are not masked when the data set is processed in transforms or exported to external systems via a Koverse export.
-For this reason, the ability to export and transform data should be restricted when using masking.
+It is important to note that while values are masked in search results and downloads from the Koverse UI and REST API, values of masked attributes are not masked when the data set is exported to external systems via a Koverse export.
+For this reason, the ability to export data should be restricted when using masking.

 Also note that users who are not able to see masked values may still perform searches for a value that is masked and get results, albeit with the masked values still masked in results.
 If searches should not be performed on values of a masked field the field can be excluded from being indexed, thereby preventing searching on masked values.